Prag8855/aab/content/guides/fiktionsbescheinigung.md

 **It depends.** If you have a ["§81 Abs.
 4" Fiktionsbescheinigung](#fiktionsbescheinigung-types), you can travel outside of Germany.
 You can visit countries outside the Schengen area and the European Union, then re-enter Germany.

 Other types of *Fiktionsbescheinigung* do not let you travel outside of Germany.
-If you travel outside Germany, you might not be able to re-enter later.
+If you travel outside Germany, you might not be able to re-enter later.[^7]

 ## Fiktionsbescheinigung types